 Silicon Valley Tax is located at 2051 Junction Ave Suite 200, San Jose CA 95131.
 We serve clients throughout the South Bay, Peninsula, and East Bay, and we handle fully virtual engagements for clients who prefer to work remotely.

 For AMT planning, we strongly recommend a planning conversation before you exercise, not after.
 The AMT bill is locked in when the exercise happens.
 Post-exercise planning is limited to managing cash flow and the carryforward.
 Pre-exercise planning is where the real leverage is.
-Call (408) 383-9870 or use the online booking form to schedule a free 30-minute consultation.
+Call (408) 383-9870 or use the online booking form to schedule a complimentary 30-minute consultation.

 When you exercise incentive stock options, the spread between your strike price and the current fair market value is added to your alternative minimum taxable income (AMTI) as a preference item under IRC Section 56(b)(3).
 If your total AMTI exceeds the AMT exemption amount, you owe AMT at 26% or 28% on the excess.
 This can result in a significant tax bill on income you have not yet received as cash because you have not sold the shares.
 The AMT applies in the year of exercise, not the year of sale.